Donations made here will go towards providing epilepsy education to children and teachers in schools in Simcoe County.

 Since families would soon be decorating pumpkins, Ron decided to make one purple and tell people about epilepsy when they asked, “Why is your pumpkin purple?”

-Epilepsy Simcoe County is thrilled to organize the 1st Annual Purple Pumpkin Project in our region.
-It is our goal to continually increase awareness and to open up the needed conversations about Epilepsy.
+In 2018, Epilepsy Simcoe County started the initiative of the Purple Pumpkin Project in our region.
+It’s our goal to continually increase awareness and to open up the needed conversations about Epilepsy.

 There are so many different ways that businesses, schools, and individuals can become involved at The Purple Pumpkin Project of Simcoe County; here are just a few: